 Requirements for the MSc degree include preparation and defence of a thesis based on research performed by the candidate; in addition, all candidates must include some coursework specified by their supervisory committee in the program.
-(Normally, ★6 to ★9 are required.)
+A minimum of ± 24 are required for the MSc, of which ± 9 will be graduate-level courses.